-Exception 2 - Games that are suspended, then resumed after a brief weather delay may waive the no new inning limit and play until the drop dead time, whereupon coaches must choose to resume the game at a later date under Rule 4-2-3, or enter the drop dead state under Rule 4-2-4.
+Exception 2 - Games that are suspended, then resumed after a brief weather delay may waive the no new inning limit and play with no restrictions up to the 2-hour time limit, whereupon coaches must choose to resume the game at a later date or resolve the game under Rule 4-2-3.

-Rule 4-2-2: The 10 run rule is adopted (10 run lead after 4 1/2 or 5 innings).
-In an effort for more playing time, play may continue to completion as defined in Rule 4-2-1, but the winner is determined at the time of the invocation of the 10 run rule.

-If the game remains tied after the completion of nine (9) innings, the following procedures will be implemented during extra innings ("international rules"):

-- A. Each team will begin the 10th inning (and any subsequent necessary extra innings) with a player on first and second, no outs. - B. To begin the 10th inning, representatives from each team will meet at home plate and will indicate (at the same time) to the home plate umpire where the team wishes to begin the batting order.
-That is, the teams have the option of beginning the 10th inning anywhere in the existing batting order that was in effect when the 9th inning ended.
-Note that this is not a new lineup (just potentially a different order), and it may very well be the same lineup that ended the 9th inning.
-The rationale for doing so is to ensure that both teams have an equal chance at having what they consider to be their best hitters and base runners in a position to score in the 10th inning. - C. For example, if the team decides to have the #8 hitter in the lineup hit first, then the #6 hitter will be placed at 2B and the #7 hitter will be placed at 1B.
-Furthermore, if the team decides to have the #3 hitter in the lineup hit first, then the #1 hitter would be at 2B and the #2 hitter would be at 1B. - D. Once those players/runners are determined for the 10th inning, the order of any subsequent innings will be determined by how the previous inning ended.
-That is, if the 10th inning ends with the #6 hitter having the last plate appearance (PA), then the 11th inning begins the #7 hitter at bat, and the #5 hitter at 2B and the #6 hitter at first base. - E. With the exception of beginning the inning with runners on 1B and 2B with no one out, all other rules will remain in effect during extra innings required to determine a winner. - F. No player re-entry is permitted during tiebreaker innings. - Rule 4-2-3: A non-regulation game suspended for any reason (weather, light failure, etc) may be completed at a later date upon mutual agreement of the two teams, but must be continued from the point of suspension with the same batting order and lineup at the moment of suspension as if the game had never stopped.
+- Rule 4-2-2: The 10 run rule is adopted (10 run lead after 4 1/2 or 5 innings).
+If the game remains tied after the completion of seven (7) innings, extra innings will be played as follows: - A. Beginning in the top of the 8th inning, and in each half-inning thereafter, the team at-bat will place a runner on 2nd base, with no outs, to begin the half-inning.
+The runner placed on 2nd base is the last completed plate appearance from the previous inning. - B. Play continues in this manner until a winner is determined or the time limit exceeded. - Rule 4-2-3: A non-regulation game suspended for any reason (weather, light failure, etc) may be completed at a later date upon mutual agreement of the two teams, but must be continued from the point of suspension with the same batting order and lineup at the moment of suspension as if the game had never stopped.
 Pitchers who had pitched in the game prior to suspension may not take the mound again, and the pitcher of record is limited to the pitch count limitations as defined in rule 6-1-6.
 Note that pitchers are still subject to their mandatory rest limits, such that if at the time of the continuation, the pitcher of record is within a mandatory rest period based on his most recent appearance on the mound, he must be replaced upon the resumption of the game.